LaurentVe/Keypoints-face-detection/README.md

 The CNN model architecture is defined in the `models.py` file.
 The architecture I used was inpired by this [paper](https://arxiv.org/pdf/1710.00977.pdf).

 Feature extraction looking at the conv1 filters is performed at the end of the Notebook 2.
-A sample is shwon below.
+A sample is shown below.
 ![](asset/feature_extraction.PNG)

 ## Network architecture